carbon-language/carbon-lang/docs/design/values.md

 Despite interop requiring an address to implement, C++ doesn't require that the address of a `const &` parameter is stable beyond the lifetime of the function, or point back to some original object.
+The
-The ability of the implementation to introduce copies or a temporary specifically for the purpose of the interop remains.
+C++ implementation already requires the ability to introduce copies or a temporary, which also serves the needs of interop.

 **Future work:** when a type customizes its value representation, as currently specified this will break the use of `const &` C++ APIs with such a value.
 We